Mackgame4/ESX-Batch/README.md

 - Download the **Requirements**
 - Put ESX.bat in your Desktop
-- Execute and awser questions
+- Execute and answer questions
 - Wait installation and have fun

 # :bookmark: **Why batch?**